mesosphere/chronos-utils/README.md

 optional arguments:
   -h, --help            show this help message and exit --hostname <host:port>
-                        hostname of the Chronos instance --create [<n>]        create <n> sleep jobs (default: 1) --delete <jobname>    delete job with name <jobname>
+                        hostname and port of the Chronos instance (default: localhost:8080)
+  --create [<n>]        create <n> sleep jobs (default: 1) --delete <jobname>    delete job with name <jobname>
   --deleteall           delete all jobs (this is serious business)